Adribv/Course-Recommender-App/README.md

 ### Training
 - The model was trained using a dataset of courses and user interactions.
 - The data was preprocessed and fed into a machine learning algorithm (e.g., RandomForest, SVM).
-- The trained model was serialized into a `.pkl` file for deployment.

-### Loading and Predicting
-- The application loads the model from the `.pkl` file and uses it to make real-time predictions based on user input.

 ## Benchmarking
 ### Model Performance
-- **Load Time**: The time it takes to load the model from the `.pkl` file.
 - **Prediction Time**: The time it takes to generate predictions.

 ### API Performance